Query Expansion in the Age of Pre-trained and Large Language Models: A Comprehensive Survey: PLM/LLM-Driven QE Techniques

 An LLM is then prompted with $(q, T_q)$ to write a short, knowledge-grounded expansion $g_q=\mathrm{LLM}(q,T_q)$, and the final expanded query is $q^{+}=\mathrm{concat}(q; g_q)$.
 Compared with pure text injection, KAR exploits relational context to surface salient, query-specific facets, which is particularly effective on semi-structured corpora (e.g., author–paper–venue graphs).

 \paragraph{Query-specific KG construction (QSKG)} \textbf{QSKG}~\cite{mackie2022query} builds a small, task-specific graph on the fly.
 A first-pass retrieval for $q$ yields $R_k(q)$; entities in these documents are linked and added as nodes, with edges created via within-document co-mentions or KG links, expanding iteratively to form $G_q$.
-Node salience is computed with a simple centrality or TF–IDF style score over $G_q$; top entities and relations are verbalized into short expansions and concatenated with the query:
+Node salience is computed with a simple centrality or TF–IDF style score over $G_q$, prioritizing entities/relations tightly connected to the query intent; top entities and relations are verbalized into short expansions and concatenated with the query:

 QSKG adapts to collection-specific vocabulary and senses, and tends to improve recall on ambiguous or multi-facet queries while limiting drift through graph-based salience.